 No, we’re not talking about image styles.
 We’re talking about the people and/or characters you’re depicting, whether it’s in photographs or illustrations.
 It’s easy to fall into a rut, creating the same things over and over simply out of habit.
 But representation is important.
 Think about what the imagery you use says about your brand, your values, etc.

-Be mindful of diversity (age, race, gender, etc.) in the images you choose.
+The Fix: Be mindful of diversity (age, race, gender, etc.) in the images you choose.
 Include specific direction in your brand guidelines, and give your team easy access to an image library that reflects your brand.
 Check out these 101+ tools to build a brand identity (including free stock sites) to find them.